-Tax benefits acquired as part of a business combination, but not satisfying the criteria for separate recognition at that date, would be recognized subsequently if new information about changes in facts and circumstances becomes known.
-The adjustment would either be treated as a reduction to goodwill (as long as it does not exceed goodwill) if it occurs during the measurement period or recognized in profit or loss.
+Tax benefits acquired as part of a business combination, but not satisfying the criteria for separate recognition at the acquisition date, would be recognized subsequently if knowing new information about facts and circumstances existed at the acquisition date.
+The adjustment would either be treated as a reduction to goodwill (as long as it does not exceed the carrying amount of goodwill) if it occurs during the measurement period or recognized in profit or loss.